 Environmental and Sustainability Studies

 The mission of the ESS program is to bring together faculty and students to explore human-environment relationships.
 Environmental degradation produced by human activity poses an existential threat to humans and other-than-humans.
 Communities around the world are creating alternative social, political, economic, and ethical structures and worldviews to transition to a just and sustainable future.
-The Environmental and Sustainability Studies Program prepares students to become part of this transformation.
+The ESS Program prepares students to become part of this transformation.

-Students who choose a concentration in Environmental and Sustainability Studies will:
+Students who choose a minor in ESS will:

 1. Understand the critical urgency of threats to our ecological communities and systems,